The Carer Support Needs Assessment Tool Intervention (CSNAT-I)

 It acts as a prompt to help start a needs-led conversation about their unmet support needs which can then enable support to be tailored to meet their specific needs.

-Watch this video on the benefits of using CSNAT-I for carers and practitioners, explained by Kay Greene, Director of Clinical Services, Mary Ann Evans Hospice.
+Watch this video on the benefits of using CSNAT-I for carers and practitioners, explained by Kay Greene, formerly Director of Clinical Services, Mary Ann Evans Hospice.